kerimoyle/cellml-specification/src/reference/examples/resets/reset_example_3_orderofevaluation.rst

 **Description**: This example shows the behaviour when a reset value involves a variable.

+.. container:: shortlist

     Note that:

     - all elements are in the same component;
     - resets are shown attached to their :code:`variable` attribute;
     - the order values of resets are not shown; and
     - all variables have dimensionless units.

 .. code-block:: text